Sun Link Streetcar

 Main Gate Square

 Discover flavor, style and attitude when you visit Main Gate Square, a pedestrian-friendly dining and shopping destination featuring over 20 retailers and 30 restaurants near the University of Arizona and Tucson’s historic neighborhoods.
-Experience the flavors of the Mediterranean, India, Greece, Asia, Thailand, Mexico, Japan, Vietnam and everywhere USA.
+Experience the flavors of the Mediterranean, India, Greece, Asia, Thailand, Mexico, Japan, Vietnam and much more.
 If it’s fashion you want, you’ll find the right style for you or the perfect gift for someone else.
 Or relax at one our seven salons and spas.
 Live music, jam sessions, wine tastings,and karaoke enhance Main Gate Square’s high energy, urban atmosphere.
 Life happens here.

 Spend the day.
 Enjoy the night.